flancian/garden/agora pkg chapter.md

 Agora RFCs might be of varying length and detail, spanning in length from that of common IETF RFC to a tweet or toot describing a social custom to be considered by the community.
 RFCs which are judged promising by a community will generate and can be expounded about at greater length by the interested community and potentially worked upon in a [[Stoa]].

 ## [[Agora Actions]]
 An Agora action is, in general, a hint left by a user of [[Agora Protocol]] for the Agora.
-The purpose of the hint (its nature) is defined by the action; by default, though, Agora actions ainterpreted as [[intents]].
+The purpose of the hint (its nature) is defined by the action; by default, though, Agora actions can be seen as lightweight contracts between an Agora and its authors.
+Invocations of an action can be seen as [[intents]].

 The sections below exemplify this.